SkynetDrive/enhanced-saiga-mod/README.md

   language model based on
   the [NousResearch/Yarn-Mistral-7b-128k](https://huggingface.co/NousResearch/Yarn-Mistral-7b-128k) model.
 It is able to generate text in Russian, answer questions, solve simple logical puzzles and simple math calculations.
-It is optimized for INSTRUCT mode and it works better if you give it system prompt and only one instruction (withou
+It is optimized for INSTRUCT mode and it works better if you give it system prompt and only one instruction (without history at all).

+### Scripts

+* [test_lora.py](./test_lora.py) - this script features a console-based chat interface and a Conversation class that maintains a message history.
+It is specifically adapted to function seamlessly with the Mistral m